vladimirs-git/netports/README.rst

 Return
     *str* of unique sorted VLANs
 Raises
-    *ValueError* if VLANs are outside valid range 1...4094
+    *NetportsValueError* if VLANs are outside valid range 1...4094

 **Examples**